tflander/techTrek2017/README.md

 It will ensure that the individual LED strands are wired correctly.

 **pixelIntegrityTest**: Cycle through all LEDS color-by-color to verify they are all functional

+**stressTest**: Verify that the power is adequate for lighting all pixels full blast at the same time